!Hola chica! ¡Mire!

 I think people took classes at the Silk Market in Beijing.
 They are just about as pushy.

 Cozumel is very American but Playa Del Carmen is apparently loved by Europeans—Italians, French, Spanish, Germans… all nationalities stroll the main street, more or less drunk and more or less tan.
 I wonder if tourists feel weird walking in a street full of gringos.
 I do.
-The best part of Mexico are the Mexicans, no?

 Trust me, you do want to get away from the main street for all the reasons mentioned above.